viet34tqc/notebook/docker.md

 **Why Use Port Mapping?**

+By default, Docker uses bridge network, that means the port in container isn't exposed to the host and we cannot access the container using container's port via host's domain or ip (let's say the container's port is 80 and domain of host is localhost, we cannot connect to http://localhost:80) Of course, we can use `host` network to make the container port the same as host port, but using port mapping brings offers many benefits:

 - To Access services: Containers are designed to be isolated from the host system.
 If you want to access a web server inside a Docker container from your browser, you need to map the container's web server port to a port on the host
 - Avoid port conflicts: If the default port used by the service inside the container is already in use on the host, you can map it to a different port on the host.
+- Run multiple container that has the same container port: we might have 2 web services that runs on port 3000.
+To access them all, we need to map their port to 2 different host port

 ### `ARG`, `ENV` in Dockerfile